 Marketing Over the Years

-That same October, 1980 issue of The Unicorn Times would also include a head-turning full-page advertisement trumpeting Track Recorders’ ability to provide “studio musicians for all instruments and vocals on call.”
+That same October, 1980 issue of The Unicorn Times also included a head-turning full-page advertisement trumpeting Track Recorders’ ability to provide “studio musicians for all instruments and vocals on call.”

 [Left to right: Bill McCullough, Mark Greenhouse & Gerry Wyckoff]